Knowledge Hub

 What are the risks when sharing your own content?

-Sharing your own original content on social media is the best way to avoid infringing someone else’s copyright.
-Of course, when you share your own content on social media, there is always a risk that it may be unlawfully appropriated.
 You can protect your content by marking your posts with a copyright notice which should warn people against using your content without your permission.
-If you share an image, for example, you could include a watermark on it.
+If you share an image, you could include a watermark and link it back to your own website.

 What can you do if your brand’s copyright is infringed on social media?